atkinson/wagmi/README.md

 ## Getting Started

-clone the repo
+1. clone the repo
-create a virtualenv (I recommend pyenv-virtualenv) install the requirements 'pip install -r requirements.txt' make a .env file (based on .env-example) setup a database (connection string and password in the env file) - if you like, you can get a postgres running locally in docker using 'make runpg' then 'make createdb'
+2. create a virtualenv (I recommend pyenv-virtualenv)
+3. install the requirements 'pip install -r requirements.txt'
+4. make a .env file (based on .env-example)
+5. setup a database (connection string and password in the env file) - if you like, you can get a postgres running locally in docker using 'make runpg' then 'make createdb'

-check everything is working: ./manage.py migrate (if not - fix any errors) load the fixtures: ./manage.py loaddata exchanges.yaml make a user: ./manage.py createsuperuser run it: ./manage.py runserver go to: https://localhost:8000/wagmi/ and login.
+6. check everything is working: ./manage.py migrate (if not - fix any errors)
+7. load the exchanges: ./manage.py loaddata exchanges.yaml
+8. load the strategies: ./manage.py loaddata strategies.yaml
+9. make a user: ./manage.py createsuperuser

+## Either run it locally...

+1. run it: ./manage.py runserver
+2. go to: https://localhost:8000/wagmi/ and login.

-## Run with docker-compose
+## Or, run with docker-compose

 1. Make sure you have docker and docker-compose is installed
 2. run